AAAI 2025FOUNDATION MODELS FOR BIOLOGICAL DISCOVERIES

 To reflect the disciplinary diversity, we will encourage submissions of varying length:

-- 4-page papers with focus on breaking results, datasets, benchmarks
+• 4-page papers on breaking results, datasets, benchmark

 KEYNOTE SPEAKERS